isabella232/weavy-spaces-mobile/README.md

 **Note!** The access policy connection string is handled differently in the Android and the iOS project.
 In the Android project, the whole connection string is specified as the `ConnectionString` property, but in the iOS project, the connection string is split into a connection string and a shared key.
 More information and example is in the code comments.

+### The google-services.json file
+When you created a new project in [Firebase](https://firebase.google.com), you should have a google-services.json file that you downloaded.
+Add (or replace the existing one) in the Android project.
+Make sure the Build Action is set to `GoogleServicesJson`.
+The json file contains all the necessary settings and is automatically merged into the manifest when building the project.